typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 #### Load Balancer

 Create an external facing load balancer from the EC2 control panel.
 You will need to create an internet gateway and attach it to your VPC in order to have a public load balancer.
 We'll add an optional HTTPS protocol listener on port 443 to the default port 80 HTTP listener.
 For this tutorial we will map both of our listeners to instance port 9999.
 Add all three subnets to the load balancer and assign the load balancer to the SG-ELB security group.
 Optionally you can upload an SSL Certificate to use the ELB as your TLS endpoint if you added the HTTPS listener.
-For health monitoring we'll use ConductR's bundles endpoint, HTTP:9005/bundles.
+For health monitoring we'll use ConductR's proxy status endpoint, HTTP:9009/status.
+This endpoint will return an OK when ConductR's proxy has been configured.

 ### Preparing the AMI